Skip to main content

 1

-Test a value from each interval in the original inequality to determine where the polynomial is less than zero, then express the solution set using interval notation based on these results.
+Test values from each interval in the original inequality to determine where the polynomial is less than zero, then express the solution set in interval notation.

 Verified video answer for a similar problem: